 Regulations for student accommodation is a part of SiÅs Bolig's tenancy contract

-The board of SiÅs have provided the regulations for student accommodation after having obtained statements from the Student board (Studentstyret - StS) and also the student council (Studenttinget).
+The board of SiÅs has provided the regulations for student accommodation after having obtained statements from the Student board (Studentstyret - StS) and also the student council (Studenttinget).

 The director of administration has provided additional provisions to the regulations.

-The board of SiÅs, in consultation with the Student Board, will appoint an appeal committee of three people to process any written complaints from tenants, under discretion afforded by the allocation of housing.
+The board of SiÅs, in consultation with the Student Board, appoints an appeals committee of 3 people who process written complaints from tenants about the decision taken when allocating housing.

 The board of SiÅs will resolve any disputes concerning interpretation of the regulations.

-Confidentiality will be applied to all personal information received and processed in connection with these rules.
+Confidentiality applies to all personal information received and processed in connection with these rules.

 2. Terms of rental

-Students must have paid their tuition fees and must be registered for a standard program of study at NUMB to have the right to rent student accommodation.
+Students must pay the semester fee and register for a standard program of study at NMBU to have the right to rent student accommodation.

-A general term for prioritisation and preferences is that all deadlines must be met.
+A general term for prioritization and preferences is that all deadlines must be met.